NOTICE OF VIOLATION AND ORDER OF TEMPORARY CLOSURE

 Within ten (10) days after filing a notice of appeal, Respondent must file with the Commission a supplemental statement that states with particularity the relief desired and the grounds therefore and that includes, when available, supporting evidence in the form of affidavits.
 If Respondent wishes to present oral testimony or witnesses at the hearing, Respondent must include a request to do so with the supplemental statement.
 The request to present oral testimony or witnesses must specify the names of proposed witnesses and the general nature of their expected testimony, whether a closed hearing is requested and why.
 Respondent may waive its right to an oral hearing and instead elect to have the matter determined by the Commission solely on the basis of written submissions.

 8. Fine--Submission of Information.
 The violations cited above may additionally result in the assessment of civil fines against Respondent in an amount not to exceed $25,000 per violation per day.
 Under 25 C.F.R. § 575.5(a), Respondent may submit written information about the violation to the Chairman within 15 days after service of this notice of violation (or such longer period as the Chairman of the Commission may grant for good cause).
+If Respondent chooses to appeal, pursuant to the terms of the Procedural Stipulation of May 20, 1999, to which both the Chairman and Respondent are parties, Respondent may submit such written information as provided in paragraph 12b. of said Procedural Stipulation.
 The Chairman shall consider any information submitted in determining the facts surrounding the violation and the amount of the civil fine, if any.

 Dated this ____ day of __________________, 1999.